 Since having a good long think about differentiation some while back it doesn’t keep me up at nights nearly as much as it used to.
 But this is still one of my most visited posts so clearly other folks continue to be troubled.
 I want to set out my stall early by saying that this is yet another of those troublesome topics which is far simpler than most teachers imagine.
 My bottom line is that mucking about with the ‘All Most Some’ approach to differentiation by outcome is the work of the Devil of Low Expectations, and is to be shunned.

 Another question which I’ve been kicking around for a while is the difference between ‘task’ and ‘outcome’.
-Generally, we consider differentiating by outcome as charalatanism and the preserve of those too idle to plan.
-Differentiating by ‘task’ is virtuous and suggests we’ve been hard at work planning what each and every one of our little lovlies will be doing at every moment in our lessons.
+Generally, we consider differentiating by outcome as charlatanism and the preserve of those too idle to plan.
+Differentiating by ‘task’ is virtuous and suggests we’ve been hard at work planning what each and every one of our little lovelies will be doing at every moment in our lessons.

-You will, no doubt, be delighted to hear that there are alternatives to much of the nonsense insisted on by poorly informed school leaders: the two ways I avocate approaching differentiation are:
+You will, no doubt, be delighted to hear that there are alternatives to much of the nonsense insisted on by poorly informed school leaders: the two ways I advocate approaching differentiation are:

 - Marking & feedback